Operation Khukri: The role of 2 Para (SF)

-The weather cleared at 9:30 am, and the UN helicopters were now available for providing a much-required air support to the advancing column.
-The RUF Forces reorganised and taking advantage of dense jungle and knowledge of jungle tracks were constantly sniping at the rearguard, making the advance difficult and slow.
+The weather cleared at 09:30, and the UN helicopters were now available for providing much-needed air support to the advancing column.
+The RUF Forces reorganised, taking advantage of dense jungle and knowledge of jungle tracks to constantly snipe at the rearguard, making the Indian advance difficult and slow.
 The Indian MI-35 attack helicopter on the scene provided fire support to the advancing columns, making their advance much swifter.
-At 09:45 hours, the attack helicopters were tasked to provide covering fire to the Mi-8 helicopters and one company of 18th Grenadiers, part the INDBATT-2, were airlifted and dropped off north-east of Giehun, where they awaited the arrival of the Kailahun column.
+At 09:45 hours, the attack helicopters were tasked to provide covering fire to the Mi-8 helicopters as one company of 18th Grenadiers, part the INDBATT-2, was airlifted and dropped off north-east of Giehun, where they awaited the arrival of the Kailahun column.

-At approximately 10:20, nearly four hours ahead of schedule, 2 para (SF) affected a linkage with the 18th Grenadiers at Giehun (1807), which had landed there at around 10:00.
+At approximately 10:20, nearly four hours ahead of schedule, 2 Para (SF) linked with the 18th Grenadiers at Giehun (1807), which had landed there at around 10:00.
 The force commander landed at Geihun to congratulate the SF team commander for an excellent operation.

 After the airlift, the column reorganised and advanced towards Pendembu.
 They were faced with two major roadblocks along the road, the first was an 8-foot-deep ditch, and the second, a 4-foot-deep one, each covered by troops with small arms and RPGs.
 Continuous sniping and slushy roads hampered the progress, but the column secured the area, and using bridging stores carried in the column and dropped by the MI-8s, the units crossed the bridges, and continued on their way.